bladeszasza/TMNTCrisisSolving/docs/demo-showcase-guide.md

 ## 🎬 **Demo Script Template**

 ### 🎤 **30-Second Pitch**
-> *"Watch as four AI personalities—Leonardo, Donatello, Raphael, and Michelangelo—coordinate naturally to solve a complex crisis using the revolutionary OpenFloor Protocol.
-Each agent uses real AI to decide when to participate, creating organic conversations that are automatically visualized in comic-book style showcases."*
+> *"Watch as four AI personalities—Leonardo, Donatello, Raphael, and Michelangelo—coordinate naturally to solve a complex crisis using the OpenFloor Protocol.
+Each agent uses AI to decide when to participate, creating organic conversations that are automatically visualized in comic-book style showcases."*

 ### 🚀 **Live Demo Flow**
 1. **⚡ Launch**: `npm run demo:natural`